-Everything changes when you have kids, including the presents you want.
-While new dads are still desirous of flat-screen TVs and fly leather jackets, their priorities lean more toward gifts that will suit their new roles and serve to better them as fathers and husbands.
-Things like multi-faceted briefcases that double as diaper bags in a pinch, backpacks that allow dads to bring their kids camping with them, and headphones that can help them make the most of our (rare) workouts.
-Here are nine new dad gifts any guy would be happy to receive this Valentine’s Day.
+You want gifts that make him feel seen.
+Feel appreciated.
+Feel understood.
+Things like multi-faceted briefcases that double as diaper bags in a pinch, backpacks that allow dads to bring their kids camping with them, and headphones that can help them make the most of very rare workouts.
+Here are new dad gifts, ranging from pithy to practical, that any guy would be happy to open this Valentine’s Day.